1. Submission procedure and workflow

 Re-open the PCJ.dotx template to see how the document should be structured and to see all the annotations that we made to help you prepare your article according to the template.
 It also shows you some mandatory content.

 ==> Do not include any front page containing the title, authors' names and affiliations, keywords, and abstract.
-We will insert these items ourselves after the submission of your article.
+We will insert these items ourselves after you submit your article.

 ==> Do not include any footer, line number, page numbers, or header.
-We will insert these items ourselves after the submission of your article.
+We will insert these items ourselves after you submit your article.

 ==> Do not insert blank lines or tabs; just use the predefined styles.
-You may exceptionally use blank lines to avoid big empty spaces before or after figures or to avoid cutting tables into 2 parts.
+You may exceptionally use blank lines to avoid big empty spaces before or after figures or to avoid cutting tables into two parts.

-==> Add the mandatory content (in the acknowledgments, funding, conflict of interest, and data, code, script, and supplementary information availability sections) as shown in the template file.
+==> Add the mandatory content (in the acknowledgements, funding, conflict of interest, and data, code, script, and supplementary information availability sections) as shown in the template file.

 ==> Check that all the margins of all sections are set (top, left, right, bottom) to 2.54 cm